nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_attachments.md

 ## Example Attachment ##

-{% include note.html content="these examples have not been clinially assured against Digital Medicines use cases" %}
+{% include note.html content="These examples have not been clinially assured against Digital Medicines use cases.<br/>Examples are illustrative only." %}
 <script src="https://gist.github.com/IOPS-DEV/58db5fe49a403172541478f2dadffa8b.js"></script>